MarcServat/glofox-craft-beer/README.md

 This development had been focused on making the project scalable.
 For that, techniques such as custom hooks, presentational and container components, usage of typescript, lint for conventional commits, and a code formatter have been used.

+To be able to push commit, the following requirement have to be met:
+* The commit message should be compliant with conventional commits.
+* The test should pass.
+* Prettier should be able to format the code successfully.

 In the root folder, there are the configuration files and documentation.
 The application code is under `src` folder.

 ```bash